Rewa Kund Group, Mandu

 The Capital of Croatia

-The main railway station (Glavni Kolodvor) building n Zagreb, Croatia, was constructed in 1892 by Hungarian architect Ferenc Pfaff.
-The 186.5 meter long building is decorated with beautiful sculptures.
+Glavni Kolodvor, the main railway station of Zagreb was constructed in 1892 by Hungarian architect Ferenc Pfaff.
+The 186.5 meter long building is decorated with beautiful sculptures and stucco work is located south of King Tomislav Square.
+Once the luxurious Orient Express passed through this station.

 Chasing Darjeeling Himalayan Railway (DHR) Toy Train